Select your base

 Llangollen Canal Black Prince Holidays

-The Llangollen Canal leaves the Shropshire Union Canal in Hurleston in rural Cheshire and climbs through the peaceful Shropshire countryside, passing through the little towns of Whitchurch and Ellesmere to cross the border into Wales near Chirk.
+A Llangollen canal map shows the waterway leaving the Shropshire Union Canal in Hurleston in rural Cheshire and climbs through the peaceful Shropshire countryside, passing through the little towns of Whitchurch and Ellesmere to cross the border into Wales near Chirk.

 From Chirk the canal continues to cut though increasingly hilly countryside to finish alongside the River Dee which falls out of Snowdonia, just above Llangollen.
-The small town of Llangollen, known as the ‘gateway to Wales’, has lots of attractions, from the steam railway to a whole range of outdoor activities.
+The small town of Llangollen, known as the ‘gateway to Wales’, has lots of attractions for couples and families, from the steam railway to a whole range of outdoor activities.
 Llangollen is part of the UNESCO World Heritage Site along eleven miles of beautiful canal from Gledrid to the Horseshoe Falls via the spectacular Pontcysyllte Aqueduct.
+This is a hugely popular destination for Llangollen canal boat trips.

 The Llangollen Canal is 41 miles long and takes at least three days to cruise the canal system and rivers (one-way), more when busy.